Would You Believe They Made a Movie?

 Hanks, Adam Sandler and Will Ferell.

-Will it be better than the Nude Bomb?
-Will it be worse than
+around the corner.
+Was it better than the Nude Bomb?
+Was it

 Smart: The Movie Page